dijasila/GPAW/doc/devel/devel.rst

 ===========

 GPAW development can be done by anyone!
-Just take a look at the :ref:`todo` list and find something that suits your talents!
+Just take a look at the :ref:`todolist` list and find something that suits your talents!

 The primary source of information is still the :ref:`manual` and :ref:`documentation`, but as a developer you might need additional